 BTA Team Training Tools

 The purpose of this exercise activity is to prepare Behavior Threat Assessment (BTA) team members to: effectively perform their individual roles and responsibilities, collaborate as a member of the team, and consider information that culminates in a decision.
-Participants will use a tabletop activity to practice the steps and decision-making involved in an
+Participants will use a tabletop activity to practice the steps and decision-making involved in an evaluation.

 The effectiveness of the BTA multidisciplinary team requires that all members have received knowledge of expectations and their roles in advance and have had the opportunity to practice collaborating to reach a decision.
 The following exercises are designed for use by BTA teams who have already engaged in professional learning about the behavior threat assessment process.
 Teams should scaffold their collaborative practice by starting with simple exercises and then moving to complex scenarios.